Project Proposal Guidelines for 2025-2026 Project Teams

 • Looking for collaborators?
 Visit myRESEARCHpath for resources or contact us to brainstorm ideas

 Faculty who are expected to account for, and certify, 100% of their effort, may budget a portion of their time to the project (see budget guidelines for more information); limited staff/postdoc/student time may also be included in the budget.
 Faculty may request a reduction in teaching time from their unit, but such activities would have to be funded by the unit and this is not typical.
-We realize that it takes time to lead a Bass Connections project, so it works best when projects align with and support a faculty leader’s research goals, providing student support to advance this research.
-Please also note that we are available to partner with faculty to identify resources that might help reduce time demands.
+We realize that it takes time to lead a Bass Connections project, so it works best when a project aligns with and supports faculty leaders’ research goals, providing student support to advance this research.
+We are available to partner with faculty to identify resources that might help reduce time demands.

 • Meeting times: Teams should meet at least once a week, with individual task assignments between meetings.
 Some teams divide into subteams that meet weekly and then meet as a full unit every other week or monthly.
 Appointing a graduate/professional student or postdoc as a project manager can help with the facilitation of these meetings as well as general team productivity and communication.
 However, please note that project managers are meant to complement, not replace, faculty leadership.

-• Student credit and compensation: Undergraduate and graduate/professional students typically receive academic credit for their team participation during the academic year.
+• Student credit and compensation: Undergraduate and graduate/professional students typically receive credit for their team participation during the academic year.
 Bass Connections will work with you to set up credit options and get students enrolled.
-Advanced graduate/professional students and/or students serving in a differentiated role that requires additional responsibilities (e.g., project managers) may receive compensation in lieu of credit; however, students may not receive both credit and compensation for the same activity.
+Work-study students, advanced graduate/professional students and/or students serving in a differentiated role that requires additional responsibilities (e.g., project managers) may receive compensation in lieu of credit.
+Students may not receive both credit and compensation for the same activity.

 • Team size: The size of Bass Connections teams varies widely and depends on the scope of work, how you envision dividing tasks and your leadership structure.
 On average, our teams include 10-12 students (graduate/professional and undergraduate).
 Given the high degree of student interest, we require teams to create opportunities for at least five students per team.
 All teams must include undergraduate students, and we encourage teams to keep an open mind about accepting students with varying levels of experience.
 Teams are strongly encouraged to include differentiated roles for graduate/professional students to serve as mentors, subteam leaders and/or project managers.